dpi-tta-lessons/technical-interview-prep/content.md

 # Technical Interview Prep

 The technical interview is a measure of your understanding of object-oriented programming, coachability, communication, debugging, error handling, and proficiency with tools like VSCode and the terminal.

+## Structure

-During the interview, you will be given a technical question and have approximately 20 minutes to work through it.
+During the interview, you will be provided a coding exercise and have approximately 20 minutes to work through it.

 ## Preparing for the Technical Interview